Dayfa Khatun: Safwat al-Mulk

-Zumurrud Khatun
+Zumurrud

-Zumurrud Khatun was a former slave that rose to prominence due to her marriage to al-Mustadī.
-Zumurrud Khatun was equally active in politics and patronage compared to Dayfa Khatun, as Zumurrud sponsored many madrasas, ribats, and mosques during her life.
+Zumurrud was a former slave that rose to prominence due to her marriage to al-Mustadī.
+Zumurrud was equally active in politics and patronage compared to Dayfa Khatun, as Zumurrud sponsored many madrasas, ribats, and mosques during her life.
 One of her main works, the Madrasa Khatuniyya, was built in 1132 west of Damascus, in a close proximity to Safwat al-Mulk’s own contributions to the architectural landscape of Damascus.
 This madrasa was only the fifth madrasa ever built in Damascus, showing that important architectural projects were not relegated away from women patrons.

 Death

 Khatun died in 1242 (640) and the leading figure in the regency thereafter was Shams al-Din Lu'lu' until her grandson An-Nasir Yusuf began to rule independently.

 Female patrons and leaders were revered and respected during the time of Khatun; for example, after Zumurrud Khatun’s death mourning continued for an entire year.
 Her possessions were carefully distributed, and many elegies were created in her honor during this time period, per the request of the caliph.
-Looking at the amount of patronage by women in the 12th century and accounts on how people felt about these powerful women, this was a time where women had growing influence and established a place in the architectural and political sphere in the Middle East.
+Looking at the amount of patronage by women in the 12th century and accounts on how people felt about these powerful women, this was a time when women had growing influence and established a place in the architectural and political sphere in the Middle East.